AdityaKumarGt/NetClan-UI-Clone/README.md

 * This UI clone is just for educational or practice purposes and is not the official NetClan app.
 All official rights are reserved to its Founders/Owners.

-#### To know more about NetClan, please refer its linkedIn page link: https://www.linkedin.com/company/netclan/
+#### To know more about NetClan, please refer its linkedIn page: https://www.linkedin.com/company/netclan/

-#### Official NetClan Explorer play store link: https://play.google.com/store/apps/details?id=com.netclan.netclan&hl=en&gl=US
+#### Official NetClan Explorer Google play store link: https://play.google.com/store/apps/details?id=com.netclan.netclan&hl=en&gl=US